Dynamic Network Control for Confidential Multi-hop Communications: Introduction

-{\bf (c)} We combine a variety of strategies developed in the context of information theoretic secrecy with major networking mechanisms such as flow control and routing.
+{\bf (c)} We combine a variety of strategies developed in the context of information theoretic secrecy with basic networking mechanisms such as flow control and routing.
 Such a unifying framework is non-existent in the literature as it pertains to multihop information transmission.
-For that purpose, we model the entire problem as that of a network utility maximization, in which confidentiality is incorporated as an additional constraint and develop the associated provably optimal dynamic flow control, routing, and scheduling mechanisms.
+For that purpose, we model the entire problem as that of a network utility maximization, in which confidentiality is incorporated as an additional constraint and develop the associated dynamic flow control, routing, and scheduling mechanisms.

 {\bf (d)} We take into account wireless channel variations in our scheduling and routing policies as well as end-to-end encoding scheme for confidentiality.
-For that purpose, we assume \textit{instantaneous} channel state information (CSI) at the transmitters.
+For that purpose, we assume that transmitters have perfect \textit{instantaneous} channel state information (CSI) of their own channels.

-{\bf (e)} Our \emph{attacker model} is that of a passive one: while each attacker can overhear all the information transmitted and received by a single node, it is not capable of changing the content of the information the node forwards, nor does it inject phantom messages into the network.
+{\bf Attacker model:} Each attacker is capable of tapping into all the information transmitted and received by a single intermediate node.
+Attackers are not capable of changing the content of the information the node forwards, nor do they inject phantom messages into the network.
 In our model, intermediate nodes are entities, compliant with network operations as they properly execute algorithms, but the messages need to be kept confidential from them.

+We address the problem in two parts.
+In the first part, we ignore the delay issue and consider the possibility of encoding across multiple blocks of information in order to maximize the confidential data throughput.
+For any given encoding rate (not necessarily optimized for the network conditions), we provide a dynamic network control scheme that achieves a utility, close to the maximum achievable utility (for that particular encoding rate), subject to {\em perfect} secrecy constraint.